AureliiiieP/Planting-optimization-with-Linear-Programming/README.md

 <img src="doc/plants.png"/>

-We would like to decide which containers to use :
+We would like to decide which containers to use among a set of containers with various shape, capacity, size :

 <img src="doc/containers.png"/>